Recycle Rewards FAQs

 There will be a phased roll-out of a network of 49 refund points established across the state, including on King and Flinders Islands.

-This will provide approximately 85% of Tasmanians access to a refund point within 10km of their home.
+This means that about 85% of Tasmanians will be able to access a refund point within 10km of their home.

 Integral to the design of the scheme is the aim to provide all Tasmanians with opportunities to participate in the scheme and get a refund for their drink containers.
 Previous market research found that the public wants refund points to be located near their regular retailers, to easily incorporate into their already established routines.
 This research has informed where refund points will be located.